cap-ntu/Video-to-Retail-Platform/README.md

 # Hysia Video to Online Platform \[V1.0\]
-An intelligent learning-based multimodal system for video, product and ads analysis.
+An intelligent multimodal-learning based system for video, product and ads analysis.
 You can build various downstream applications with the system, such as product recommendation, video retrieval.
 Several examples are provided.

 **V2** is under active development currently.
 You are welcome to create a issue, pull request here.
 We will credit them into V2.

 ![hysia-block-diagram](docs/img/hysia-block-diagram.png)